tkotosz/BehatMagento2Extension/README.md

 [![Latest Stable Version](https://poser.pugx.org/nopenopenope/behat-magento2-extension/version)](https://packagist.org/packages/nopenopenope/behat-magento2-extension)
 ![Build Status](https://github.com/nopenopenope/BehatMagento2Extension/actions/workflows/ci.yml/badge.svg)

-This is a fork of the [BehatMagentoExtension](https://github.com/tkotosz/BehatMagento2Extension) which is compatible with PHP7.4 as well as PHP8 and greater.
+This is a fork of the [BehatMagentoExtension](https://github.com/tkotosz/BehatMagento2Extension), which is compatible with PHP8.1 and greater.
 This should ensure successful end-to-end testing of Magento 2 projects.

 The `BehatMagento2Extension` provides a custom service container for Behat which allows to inject Magento services into Behat Contexts and Behat helper services.